Understanding Schizotypal Vs. Schizoid Symptoms

 Getty/Xavier Lorenzo

 In past versions of the Diagnostic and Statistical Manual of Mental Disorders, both schizotypal personality disorder and schizoid personality disorder were classified as cluster A disorders.
 This designation refers to a grouping of disorders associated with behavior that many would describe as eccentric or even odd.
-Social awkwardness is typical in those with cluster A personality-type symptoms, and these individuals also tend to withdraw socially and experience distorted thinking.
+Social awkwardness is typical in those with cluster A personality-type symptoms, and individuals with schizotypal and schizoid personality disorders also tend to withdraw socially and experience distorted thinking.
 These symptoms tend to have a more dramatic effect on one’s life than the disorders in clusters B or C.

-Key differences between the two disorders
+Key differences between them

 Though schizoid and schizotypal personality disorders fall within the same cluster, they each come with a unique set of symptoms and challenges.
 Schizotypal personality disorder tends to cause discomfort in relationships, distorted thoughts and beliefs, and odd behavior.
 Schizoid personality disorder tends to cause a detachment from relationships and limited emotional expression.